branko3000/cmlrpg/readme.md

 - enemyHealth - the current amount of health of the enemy.
 0 when there is no combat happening at the moment.
 - enemyMaxHealth - the maximum amount of health the enemy can have.
 - xpGain - the amount of XP the current enemy is worth/the current goal yields.
-- enemyWeapon, enemyWeaponSound, enemyArmor, enemyArmorSound - equivalent to the values for player, just specific to the enemy instead of the player.
+- enemyWeapon, enemyWeaponSound, enemyWeaponDamage, enemyArmor, enemyArmorSound, enemyAmmunition, enemyMaxAmmunition - equivalent to the values for player, just specific to the enemy instead of the player.

 ### Enemys.js